rameshkr1994/Data-Science-Cookbook/PySpark.md

 ```
 Now we have a data frame called `AgentRoster`
 ### Export `DataFrame` in PySpark to CSV
-For Apache Spark 2+, in order to save `DataFrame` into single csv file.
-Use following command:
+For Apache Spark 2+, in order to save `DataFrame` into single csv file use following command:
 ```python
 %pyspark
 AgentAdrsPre.repartition(1).write.csv("/user/t93kqi0/AgentAdrsPre.csv", sep='|')